 This course examines advertising as an economic support for commercial broadcast, cable, and related telecommunications media.
 Audience surveys, rate structures, client, ad rep firms and advertising agency relationships are discussed and explored.

-Media Studies 18 is the same course as Business 33.
-Students may receive credit for one, but not both.

-MEDIA 19, Broadcasting Workshop 3 units
+MEDIA 19, Broadcasting Workshop

-Transfer: CSU
+- Prerequisite: None.

-• Prerequisite: Media Studies 13 or 14.
+- Advisory: Media Studies 13 or 14.

-Formerly Broadcasting 9.
+- Formerly Broadcasting 9.

 This course offers further training and practical experience in producing and announcing for radio.
 Students use digital audio workstations to produce commercials, newscasts, promos and various other audio projects.
 Lecture topics include an overview of current industry trends, plus instruction on voiceovers, digital editing and mixing, podcasting, Internet streaming and satellite radio.
 Students will also have the opportunity to host a weekly radio show to help prepare them for professional radio station work.
 One repeat of the course is allowed.

-MEDIA 20, Introduction to Writing and Producing Short Form Media 3 units
+MEDIA 20, Introduction to Writing and Producing Short Form Media

-Transfer: CSU

-Prerequisite: None.

-Formerly Broadcasting 20.

 This course offers basic training and practical experience in writing, producing, shooting, music selection, and directing voice-over talent for short-form media projects.
 These project forms include on-air promos, commercials, public service announcements, webisodes, and special marketing campaigns.
 The course will take a hands-on approach to enable the development of basic copywriting and production skills, and will provide students with an introductory understanding of television, radio, and alternative media branding and marketing strategies.
 Storytelling, scriptwriting, and coordinating essential production elements will be emphasized.

-MEDIA 21, Short Form Visual Media Production
+MEDIA 21, Short Form Visual Media Production 3 units

-3 units

-Transfer: CSU

-• Prerequisite: Media Studies 20.